 Although many 19th century Western covers were carried by dogsled during the winter, it is rare to find one in which that mode of transport is so convincingly documented.

-Making this cover even rarer is the fact that it bears a manuscript Whiting's Express franking rather than the usual printed one and also shows the express fee.
+Making this cover even rarer is the fact that it bears a manuscript Whiting's Express franking rather than the usual printed one and it also notes the express fee of 25¢.

+Signed by Frajola.
 Ex Walske.
-Signed by Frajola.